LEARN HOW TO:

 READ MORE ABOUT THE DALAI LAMA'S INVOLVEMENT WITH CCT©

 In 2008 the Dalai Lama contributed $150,000 to Stanford University to launch research on bringing contemplative practice and modern science together in programs to create more cultivate compassion toward ourselves and one another.
 Compassion Cultivation Training is a direct result of this historic collaboration.
 Now you can take this ground- breaking training at Mountain Yoga.

 “I believe compassion to be one of the few things we can practice that will bring immediate and long-term happiness to our lives...The kind that sticks.”

 ― His Holiness the Dalai Lama

 Compassion Cultivation Training is an eight-week course for developing greater compassion and kindness toward oneself and others.
-Created by a team of contemplative scholars, clinical psychologists, and researchers at the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University School of Medicine, CCT© is a comprehensive program consisting of:
+Created by a team of contemplative scholars, clinical psychologists, and researchers at the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University School of Medicine, together with the support of the Dalai Lama, CCT© is a comprehensive program consisting of:

 ~ Daily meditation practices for loving kindness, empathy, and compassion.

 ~ 2HR Weekly Classes including lecture, discussion, meditation, and in-class exercises.